cary-rowen/objWatcher/readme.md

 **You can change this gesture from the Input Gestures dialog.**

+## Contributors
+* Cary-rowen
+* ibrahim hamadeh

-## Contribution
+## Contribution Guidelines
-1. The add-on accepts PRs for new features and localized translations on [GitHub][GitHub].
+1. The add-on welcomes Pull Requests (PRs) for new features and localized translations on [GitHub][GitHub].
-2. Any feedback, please also submit it through a [GitHub Issue][GitHubIssue].
+2. For any feedback, please submit it through a [GitHub Issue][GitHubIssue].

+## Release Notes
+### Version 0.3.4
+* Enhanced documentation.
+* The rapid double press gesture no longer consistently prioritizes the execution of the first press function.

 [GitHub]: https://github.com/cary-rowen/objWatcher
 [GitHubIssue]: https://github.com/cary-rowen/objWatcher/issues